-For details on the Set Cam Table Properties instruction, refer to the MC_SetCamTableProperty (Set Cam Table Properties) instruction in the NJ/NX-series Motion Control Instructions Reference Manual (Cat.
+For details on the Set Cam Table Properties instruction, refer to the MC_SetCamTableProperty instruction in the NJ/NX-series Motion Control Instructions Reference Manual (Cat.
+No. W508).
+For details on the processing time required from the execution to completion of the instruction, refer to the MC_SetCamTableEndPointIndex instruction in the NJ/NX-series Motion Control Instructions Reference Manual (Cat.
 No. W508).